soyandresdev/trueke/docs/deployment.md

 python manage.py load_demo_categories            # optional: the 4 sample categories
 ```

+If you update from 0.1.0 and already have photos, run `python manage.py optimize_images` once after `migrate`.
+It creates the WebP versions and the thumbnails, and deletes the originals with their metadata.

 You manage categories in the admin.
 Each one defines its extra fields with a JSON Schema of type `object`:
 - `title` is the label in Spanish and `x-title-en` in English.
 - `x-labels` / `x-labels-en` are the labels of the options of an `enum`.